 Vaccines are often combined with other substances or cells called adjuvants that help boost the immune response even further.

 Cancer vaccines cause the immune system to attack cells with one or more specific antigens.
 Because the immune system has special cells for memory, it’s hoped that the vaccine might continue to work long after it’s given.

-This is the only vaccine approved so far by the US Food and Drug Administration (FDA) to treat cancer.
-It is used to treat advanced prostate cancer that is no longer being helped by hormone therapy.
+This is the only vaccine approved in the US to treat cancer so far.
+It’s used to treat advanced prostate cancer that is no longer being helped by hormone therapy.

 The dendritic cells are then given back to the patient by infusion into a vein (IV).
 This process is repeated twice more, 2 weeks apart, so that the patient gets 3 doses of cells.
 Back in the body, the dendritic cells help other immune system cells attack the prostate cancer.

 Although the vaccine doesn’t cure prostate cancer, it has been shown to help extend patients’ lives by several months on average.
 Studies to see if this vaccine can help men with less advanced prostate cancer are now being done.

 Side effects are usually mild and can include fever, chills, fatigue, back and joint pain, nausea, and headache.
 A few men may have more severe symptoms, including problems breathing and high blood pressure.

 Many different types of cancer vaccines have shown some promise in clinical trials, but they are not yet approved in the United States to treat cancer.
 For more information on some these newer vaccines, see “What’s new in cancer immunotherapy research?”